DebajyotiTalukder2001/Traffic-Monitoring-System/README.md

 <h2>The system will have the following features:</h2>

-•	Real-time vehicle detection and counting.
+•	Real-time Vehicle Detection and Counting.

 •	Vehicle Tracking.

 •	Vehicle Speed Detection.

-•	Detection of a specific vehicle for violating the speed limit.
+•	Detection of a Specific Vehicle for Violating the Speed Limit.